Donnie Jones (basketball)

 Donald Isaac Jones Sr. (born July 7, 1966) is an American college basketball coach and former college basketball player.
 He is currently the men's head basketball coach at Stetson University.
-Prior to Stetson, Jones served as the head coach of the UCF Knights men's basketball team from 2010 to 2016 and at Marshall from 2007–2010.
+For the 2023-24 season, Jones led Stetson University to its first NCAA Tournament appearance in school history.
+Prior to Stetson, Jones served as the head coach of the UCF Knights men's basketball team from 2010 to 2016 and at Marshall from 2007 to 2010.